RealtyOffer/realty-offer-frontend/src/pages/index.md

   - mainImage: /img/realtyoffer-step2-image.jpg
     secondaryImage: /img/sectionOne - secondary 2.png
     heading: Agents Bid to Win Your Business
-    content: >-
-      Within 24 hours, RealtyOffer™ will allow top-rated agents in your area the opportunity to bid and win your business.
+    content: "Within 24 hours, RealtyOffer™ will allow top-rated agents in your area the opportunity to bid and win your business.
+The bidding works two ways:
-      The bidding works two ways: Agents simply discount their commission in order to sell your home or offer part of their commission towards your closing costs when you purchase a home – this means you bring less money to the closing table.
+      Agents simply discount their commission in order to sell your home or offer part of their commission towards your closing costs when you purchase a home – this means you bring less money to the closing table."
     callToActionLink: /
     callToActionText: Learn More Now
   - mainImage: /img/realtyoffer-step3-image.jpg
     secondaryImage: /img/sectionOne - secondary 3.png
     heading: Choose Your Winning Agent
-    content: >-
-      Within 24 hours you will be able to review the top 3 bids received from agents in your area.
+    content: Within 24 hours you will be able to review the top 3 bids received from agents in your area.
 Choose the best offer, and simply get connected.
     callToActionLink: /consumer/start
     callToActionText: Get Started Now
 sectionTwoHeading: Agents Bid for My Business?
 sectionTwoContent: In order to win your business, agents can choose to reduce their commission on the sale of your home.
 When purchasing a new home, agents can choose to contribute part of their commission toward your closing costs--this means you bring less money to the closing table.
-sectionTwoListHeading: >-
-  Agents can also provide additional money to be used on things like:
+sectionTwoListHeading: "Agents can also provide additional money to be used on things like:"
 sectionTwoListItems:
   - item: Moving Costs
   - item: Compliance Feeds